shawcharles/HAR-CAESar/README.md

 ## Key Features

--   **Long-Memory Modeling**: Captures volatility cascades using HAR dynamics (Corsi, 2009).
+-   **Long-Memory Modeling**.
+Captures volatility cascades using HAR dynamics (Corsi, 2009).
--   **Joint Estimation**: Simultaneous estimation of VaR and ES using the Fissler-Ziegel consistent loss function.
+-   **Joint Estimation**.
+Simultaneous estimation of VaR and ES using the Fissler-Ziegel consistent loss function.
--   **Production Ready**: Fully typed, tested, and structured as a standard Python package.
--   **Benchmarks**: Includes implementations of standard CAESar, CAViaR, and GAS models for comparison.
+-   **Benchmarks**.
+Includes implementations of standard CAESar, CAViaR, and GAS models for comparison.

 ## Model Specification